yudadabing/CLSJE-TGRS/README.md

-# A Cross-level Spectral-Spatial Joint Encoding Learning Framework for Imbalanced Hyperspectral Image Classification (IEEE Transactions on Geoscience and Remote Sensing)
+# A Cross-level Spectral-Spatial Joint Encoding Learning Framework for Imbalanced Hyperspectral Image Classification

+# (Accpetd by IEEE Transactions on Geoscience and Remote Sensing)

 ## Table of Contents